Strengthening Democratic Engagement - a Metropolitan Academy

 What should participants expect at the Academy?

 Participants will work collectively to build collaborative skills.
 Participants will share resources with other similarly situated leaders in their community (community organizer to organizer; city manager to city manager; county sheriff to deputy policy chief).
 Participants will engage in role plays and hand-on planning grounded in DCP resources.
-Participants will work with DCP leaders, ABA leaders, former Academy participants, Campus Leaders, a former state Attorney General, former Community Relations Service Conciliators, and DCP collaborators to develop action steps to implement in their communities.
+Participants will work with DCP leaders, former Academy participants, Campus Leaders, a former state Attorney General, former Community Relations Service Conciliators, and DCP collaborators to develop action steps to implement in their communities.

 What should we expect following the Academy?